 The work tasks within this UPWP reflect issues and concerns from transportation agencies at the federal, state and local levels.
 The UPWP continues BRPCs emphasis on tasks leading to implementation of transportation improvements.
-Many of these tasks support the vision, goals and objectives of the Regional Transportation Plan and provisions of federal legislation, particularly Fixing America's Surface Transportation (FAST) Act (Public Law No. 114-94), the Clean Air Act Amendments of 1990 (CAAA), the Americans with Disabilities Act (ADA), and the Civil Rights Act of 1964.
+Several tasks are specifically targeted to implement recommendations of the Regional Transportation Plan and provisions of federal legislation, particularly Fixing America's Surface Transportation (FAST) Act (Public Law No. 114-94), the Clean Air Act Amendments of 1990 (CAAA), the Americans with Disabilities Act (ADA), and the Civil Rights Act of 1964.